RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-22-what-is-open-source.markdown

 Contrast that against open source software.
 Open source products make the source code freely available for viewing, comments, and modification by the software community at large.

 ###Open Source Chaos?
-But doesn’t such openness lead to chaos?
-Intuitively, you would think so, but it doesn’t.
+But doesn't such openness lead to chaos?
+Intuitively, you would think so, but it doesn't.
 The culture of the open source community has its own rules of conduct that most members willingly follow.
 Rules are enforced by the community in ways that developers respond to.

 It is difficult to imagine an apparently chaotic system that produces robust software.
 How counter-intuitive!
 But a long list of successful open source projects (available through your favorite search engine) shows that the method works.
-Programmer & anthropologist Eric S. Raymond explores open source cultural norms in his book, The Cathedral and the Bazaar.
+Eric S. Raymond explores open source cultural norms in his book [The Cathedral and the Bazaar](http://www.amazon.com/Cathedral-Bazaar-Musings-Accidental-Revolutionary-ebook/dp/B0026OR3LM).

 ###The Banking Metaphor
-Some makers of security software believe that hiding their source code will prevent malcontents from finding & exploiting vulnerabilities.
+Some makers of security software believe that hiding their source code will prevent malcontents from finding vulnerabilities and exploiting them.
 Their reasoning is like that of a bank owner who keeps the building blueprints secret so thieves don’t know how to drill the safe from next door.

-Other security software companies take a different view.
+Other security experts disagree.
 They want many people (including malcontents) to view the code so that vulnerabilities can be discovered and patched early.
+Their philosophy could be summed up in a statement by the creator of Linux:

+>Given enough eyeballs, all bugs are shallow.
+>~Linus Torvalds

-Their philosophy could be summed up in a statement by Linus Torvalds, the creator of Linux: “Given enough eyeballs, all bugs are shallow.”
-In other words, when you have thousands of developers working on the same project they are likely to be widely dispersed across the code.
+In other words, when thousands of developers are working on the same project they are likely to be widely dispersed across the code.
 Wide coverage means that a given bug is more likely to be discovered by at least one developer.

 In our banking metaphor, the open source company would be like a bank owner who wants many people to review the blueprints, find the weak spots, and fix security holes before the bank gets robbed.

 ###It’s Not All-or-Nothing
 Choosing an open or closed source strategy is not an all-or-nothing decision.
 Google, the busiest search engine on the web, has bet the company on open source software.
 And yet their most strategic software, the secret mathematical engine that drives their search results, remains closed.
 So how does a company decide what to open and what to close?

 Open source works when the upside of sharing outweighs the downside of exposed code.
-In the Google example, using & contributing to Linux gives Google a very stable operating platform at a relatively low cost.
+In the Google example, using and contributing to Linux gives Google a very stable operating platform at a relatively low cost.
 In effect they are leveraging the time and talent of thousands of developers around the world, while those developers are also leveraging Google’s expertise.

 It doesn’t matter that Google’s competitors also benefit from that same stable Linux platform because Google differentiates itself through advanced search techniques.
 By leveraging the community for assistance with the platform (Linux, Apache, and other tools), Google frees up engineering time & talent to focus on their secret sauce (search methodology & mathematics).